-If you've never tried diamond painting before we would recommend starting with
+If you've never tried diamond art before we would recommend starting with

 round diamonds.
 These are easier to place as there are no little corners to line up!
 We have canvases in a variety of sizes or mini kits for a fantastic little taster.

-Of course for those seasoned diamond painters, or if you just prefer the look of square diamonds, then feel free to jump straight in!
+Of course for those seasoned diamond art lovers, or if you just prefer the look of square diamonds, then feel free to jump straight in!

-Your kit contains everything you need to create your new diamond painting:
+Your kit contains everything you need to create your new diamond art project:

 Each canvas is supplied with symbols printed on it which show you where to place the diamonds for your design.
 There is a white or clear protective covering over the pre-applied adhesive.
 At the side of the canvas is the key showing the symbols and numbers for the diamonds.